rpdelaney/l4d2-tourney-rules/rules.md

 ######5.7.4 Privacy
 Competitors are never required to provide demos or screenshots to anyone except the staff.
-They are confidential and will not be shared.
+They are confidential and will be shared only for purposes of:

+- Asking second opinions of skilled players trusted to keep what they find in confidence
+- To expose wrongdoing to the community if, and only if, it is discovered

 ######5.7.5 Responsibility is with you
 It is each competitor’s individual responsibility to ensure that demos